 7. Discover the Jewish Quarter (Kazimierz)

-The Jewish Quarter, known as Kazimierz, is located south of the Old Town in Kraków, Poland and offers an enriching array of experiences.
+The Jewish Quarter, known as Kazimierz, is located south of the Old Town in Kraków, and offers an enriching array of experiences.

 Kazimierz has a long and significant history, initially established in the 14th century as a separate town.
 It became a centre of Jewish culture and life for centuries until World War II, when it suffered greatly during the Holocaust.
-You will find several institutions dedicated to the Jewish community including Galicia Jewish Museum.
+You will find several institutions dedicated to the Jewish community including the Galicia Jewish Museum.

 8. Visit the Barbican and Florian’s Gate